golang/proposal/design/go2draft-type-parameters.md

 corresponding function types are not yet set, we determine the default type of the untyped constant in [the usual way](https://golang.org/ref/spec#Constants).
-Then we unify the types again, this time with no untyped constants.
+Then we unify the remaining types again, this time with no untyped constants.

 In this example